Mazamars312/Analogue-Amiga/README.md

 -   Turbo boot

--   It can Read and write to ADF disk images (Floppy disks)
+-   LBA48 enabled - It can read and write to ADF disk images (Floppy disks) up to 2Tbytes now!!!

 -   Can also access up to 4 Harddrive HDF files